When it comes to safety razors, Edwin Jagger is a brand that most shave enthusiasts recommend and with good reason.

 This makes it one of the best looking razors in the market – if that’s a factor for you.

-In terms of quality of shave, this is considered a mild razor because of the closed comb design that covers most of the blade.
+This is considered a mild razor because of the closed comb design that covers most of the blade.

 I mentioned earlier that this is similar to the DE89 and here’s a video by Nick Shaves talking about the DE89…